NehalNabel1/flower-online-shop/README.md

 ### 🛠️ Admin

-* Add, update, and delete products
+* Add and delete products
 * Upload product images using **Cloudinary**
 * Manage and update orders